CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.inetd_service_v1.rst

 within the /etc/xinetd.d directory, by looking at individual blocks of text within the files.

-The inetd_object element, which is used to define the specific protocol-service to be evaluated.
+The inetd_object element is used by a xinetd_test to define the specific protocol-service to be evaluated.
 An inetd object consists of a protocol entity and a service_name entity that identifies the specific service to be tested.

-The textfilecontent54_object elements are used to define the specific block(s) of text of a file(s) to be evaluated.
+The textfilecontent54_object elements are used by a textfilecontent54_test to define the specific block(s) of text of a file(s) to be evaluated.
 The textfilecontent54_object will only collect regular files on UNIX systems.